 Master of Education in Teacher Education

-The School of Education & Social Policy offers multiple Teacher Education Programs (TEP) that have been approved by the Massachusetts Department of Elementary and Secondary Education (DESE) and the Interstate Certification Compact of the National Association of State Directors of Teachers Education.
-Students are able to receive reciprocal teaching licenses in more than 45 states.
-Please refer to the DESE’s website and each state’s requirements for exact terms of reciprocity.
+We offer multiple Teacher Education Programs (TEP) that have been approved by the Massachusetts Department of Elementary and Secondary Education (DESE) and the Interstate Certification Compact of the National Association of State Directors of Teacher Education.

 Master of Education, with initial licenses in: